Stock Market Bears Reward Patience

 For example, in the first quarter of 2020 alone, $150 billion in "high-quality" IG bonds have been re-rated as HY, or "junk."
 Goldman Sachs analysts anticipate $550 billion more in fallen angel activity over the next two quarters, bringing the total to $700 billion.

-Putting the tsunami into perspective, 10% of the IG universe must get dumped from pensions, mutual funds and investment-grade bond ETFs.
+Putting the tsunami into perspective, 10% of the IG universe must get dumped from pensions, mutual funds, and investment-grade bond ETFs.
 And it likely would not stop there.

 BBB-rated debt already comprises one-half of the IG marketplace.
 Triple Bs can be deadly since they are only one notch above a double B junk rating.
 In other words, estimates on the downgrade wave are likely to be understated.